NPodlozhniy/npodlozhniy.github.io/content/posts/feedback-analysis.md

 X = tfidf.fit_transform(X_train["lemma_text"])
 words = np.array(tfidf.get_feature_names())

-print(f"Number of fetures: {X.shape[1]}, namely: ")
+print(f"Number of features: {X.shape[1]}, namely: ")
 print(*words)
 ```

 </details>

-    Number of fetures: 14, namely:
+    Number of features: 14, namely:
     answer get help helpful issue not problem quick resolve response solve still thank very

-The clasterization which based just on **14 words!** gives an accuracy higher than 75%, but it's the result only valid for the train sample, which was used to identify `min_df` hyperparameter, so to have an unbiased estimation test sample should be considered here
+The clusterization which is based just on **14 words!** gives an accuracy higher than 75%, but it's the result only valid for the train sample, which was used to identify `min_df` hyperparameter, so to have an unbiased estimation test sample should be considered here

 <details>
 <summary>Code</summary>